minetest/minetest/doc/lua_api.md

 Related settings
 ----------------

-Minetest includes the following settings to control behavior of privileges:
+Luanti includes the following settings to control behavior of privileges:

    * `default_privs`: defines privileges granted to new players.
    * `basic_privs`: defines privileges that can be granted/revoked by players having